GRcwolf/role-sonarr/README.md

 ## Compatibility
 This role has only been tested on debian 11.
-The role uses apt modules, so debian based distributions should work.
+The role uses apt modules, so the role will only work on debian bases distributions.

-Note that the operating system and the code name are used to add the apt repository.
-So this will fail if you run this role on a system with an os or version that is not supported by the sonarr apt repo.

 ## Configuration
 As this role is pretty straight forward, it doesn't have that much configuration options.